Bruna Marquezine: 2000–2011: Beginning of career and first works

-2012–18: Adult and prominent characters
+2012–2018: Adult and prominent characters

-In 2012, Marquezine played the character Lurdinha in the soap opera Salve Jorge.
+In 2012, Bruna Marquezine played the character Lurdinha in the soap opera Salve Jorge.
 According to the actress, at the same time she considered giving up her career because of the objectification of her body.
-What helped her change her mind was the support network she found in other TV Globo actresses, such as Cássia Kiss and Vanessa Gerbeli.
+What helped her change her mind was the support network she found in other TV Globo actresses, such as Cássia Kiss and Vanessa Gerbelli.

 In 2014, she was invited by the author Manoel Carlos to play the traditional character Helena, in the second phase of the soap opera Em Família.
 In the third and main phase of the telenovela, she played Luiza, daughter of the protagonist Helena (now played by Júlia Lemmertz).
 In the same year, she is announced in the cast of I Love Paraisópolis, in which initially she was supposed to play an "attuned" resident of Paraisópolis, but later the direction of TV Globo, chose to change the role of Marquezine with that of Tatá Werneck, making Bruna the protagonist of the plot.

 In 2016, she played the dancer and aspiring actress Beatriz dos Santos in the series Nada Será Como Antes, in which she starred in her first nude scenes on television.
 At the time, Marquezine called the character "the most challenging role of her career".
 In 2018, she was in the cast of the soap opera Deus Salve o Rei.
 A medieval-themed plot where the villain Catherine de Lurton lived for which the actress needed to lose five kilos for the composition of the character.
 Bruna's performance in this telenovela was criticized by the public, but despite this, she considered Catarina one of the most rewarding characters of her career.
 In September of the same year, Bruna was one of the highlights of the Dolce & Gabbana fashion show at Milan Fashion Week.